 However, it’s important to remember that your child is experiencing everything for the first time.
 They don’t know yet that there’s more to the world than their family, their school, and their toys.
 So instead of berating your daughter for crying over Barbie’s broken arm, show her that she can survive the pain that she’s feeling.
 By providing non-judgmental acceptance and understanding, you don’t just establish yourself as a person she can trust, you also teach her how to safely navigate her emotions, which better equips her to handle bigger problems in the future.

 Being a good listener is vital.
-According to our article entitled ‘Easy Ways to Be a Better Listener to Your Child’, Parents Should be ready to tune in, validate emotions, and ask good questions.
+Parents should be ready to tune in, validate emotions, and ask good questions.
 You can, for example, ask “Do you want my help, or do you just want to let your feelings out?” to help your child identify how to process their emotions.
 By listening to your child, you let them know that their concerns are valid and important.
 And when you show children that they are valued, you strengthen their self-esteem.

 Make Empathy a Priority